Which city is cheaper, North Conway or Baltimore?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Baltimore is a little warmer than North Conway in the summer.
-The temperature in Baltimore is usually 78°F (25°C) in July, and North Conway stays around 69°F (20°C).
+The daily temperature in Baltimore averages around 78°F (25°C) in July, and North Conway fluctuates around 69°F (20°C).

 In North Conway, it's very sunny this time of the year.
 It's quite sunny in Baltimore.
 In the summer, Baltimore often gets around the same amount of sunshine as North Conway.
 Baltimore gets 283 hours of sunny skies this time of year, while North Conway receives 282 hours of full sun.